tdt/docs/app/controllers/docs/4.1/installation_centos6.md

 Then, restart the iptables firewall:

 	/etc/init.d/iptables restart

-TheDataTank should now be installed and running at http://[Your.IP.Address]/tdt/.
+The DataTank should now be installed and running at http://[Your.IP.Address]/tdt/.
 The admin console is located at http://[Your.IP.Address]/tdt/api/admin.
 The default username and password are both "admin."